Esri/sagis/README.md

 Sagis solves this problem by distributed the rendering over a distributed cluster, where each display is driven by a separate browser instance, typically on a separate computer.
 The display is then controlled by a viewer instance on a desktop, laptop or mobile device.
 One central websocket server synchronizes the viewer and display instances.

 ![Overview](doc/architecture.jpg)
+*3x3 tiled display wall at the Visualization and Multimedia Laboratory, University of Zurich, rendering a webscene at 7680x4320 pixels*

 ## Setup